shemtestuser3/ole-qa-framework/README.md

 ### Usage Examples
 - - -
-The examples directory will hold minimal example scripts to show how the testing framework can be used to fulfill common OLE use case scenarios.
+The examples directory contains some minimal example scripts to show how the testing framework can be used to fulfill common OLE use case scenarios.